Full Pacific Crest Trail Gear List for 2023

 - 2 Safety Pins

-*For all the pills don’t pack bottles; just take 10-15 pills of each in a small plastic bag.
+*For all the pills, don’t pack bottles; just take 10-15 pills of each in a small plastic bag.
 If I started running low, I’d ask my parents to put more in my resupply boxes.

-Trowel & Toliet paper – Cheap was the name of my game when it came to buying a trowel; I used this GSI Outdoors Cathole Sanitation Trowel.
-If you’re worried about weight; check out this new ultralight trowel that weighs less than an ounce.
-To the people who say just use your trekking pole as a trowel, I tried and it just didn’t work for me at all.
-Don’t run out of TP; always check your supply before leaving each town.
-And if you’re nervous about pooping in the woods, check out our Step-by-Step Guide to Going #2 in the Wilderness.
+Cheap was the name of my game when it came to buying a trowel for my PCT gear list.
+I used this GSI Outdoors Cathole Sanitation Trowel.
+If you’re worried about weight, check out this new ultralight trowel that weighs less than an ounce.

-Toothbrush & travel-sized toothpaste
+Toothbrush and travel-sized toothpaste

 PCT Miscellaneous Gear